mhw32/seeclickbuy/README.md

 ### Download models

-Download model checkpoint [sam2.1_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_large.pt) and put it in the `ai/checkpoints/` folder.
+Download a model checkpoint [sam2.1_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_large.pt) and put it in the `ai/checkpoints/` folder.

 ### Firebase

 You will need a Firebase project, which saves all the clicks and chats users make with the extension.
 You can create a free Firebase project [here](https://firebase.google.com/) in the console.

 Once you have a project, create a service account in the console and download the `service_account.json` file.
-Place it in `server/server/seeclickbuy.json` (see line 5 of `database.py`).
+Rename it and place it in `server/server/seeclickbuy.json` (see line 5 of `database.py`).

 ### Frontend Installation

 (I am using `node v19.7.0` through `nvm`.)

 We use a chrome extension boilerplate in `odin/`.
 Most of the files will not be relevant to this project.
-We recomment paying attention to `pages/popup`, `pages/content-runtime`, and `packages/shared/lib/hooks`.
+We recommend paying attention to `pages/popup`, `pages/content-runtime`, and `packages/shared/lib/hooks`.

 From inside the `odin/` directory, run
 ```bash